Mastermind of lottery fraud faces 25-year prison sentence

 Tipton admitted to masterminding the lottery rigging scheme as part of a plea deal reached with Sand to resolve charges in all states from which he had won jackpots.
 Tipton agreed to detail for authorities how he altered the computers, reveal all the games he had fixed and who helped him.

-Sand said Tipton, in a two-day interview, answered all the questions, but often minimised and rationalised the criminal nature of his actions and their effects.
+Sand said Tipton, in a two-day interview, answered all the questions, but often minimized and rationalized the criminal nature of his actions and their effects.

 Tipton admitted fixing the Colorado Lotto in November 2005, Megabucks in Wisconsin in December 2007, 2by2 in Kansas and Hot Lotto in Iowa in December 2010, and Hot Lotto in Oklahoma in November 2011.